Mandy-cyber/nvim-setup/README.md

 ## 🤗 Getting Started
 **N.B.
 This walkthrough is assuming you already have nvim installed.
 If you don't then follow [these instructions](https://github.com/neovim/neovim/releases).**

-1. Download the nvim folder and save in your `~/.config` folder.
+1. Download the nvim folder from this repository and save it in your `~/.config` folder.

 <br>